FreshKernel/alrayada-web/README.md

 or you can run it in development mode directly
 `kobweb run`

-# Known issues
+## Known issues
 * When navigate to the policy page in the menu and scroll to the very end, you will get error messages about the sections of previous page if the Animations is enabled, by `ObserveViewportEntered()` function, the error messages are in the log are NullPointerException, it doesn't cause any issues, but it shouldn't happen, when we navigate to different page, all the listeners and things registered should be disposed or paused automatically by the framework to save some memory.
 * Rtl direction is not supported yet, but it's not needed for now.
 * When you open the localized page url and navigate to different url, then refresh it will revert the language to the default device language, but as I said 95% of the users of this landing page are english users, I will wait while kobweb is getting improved to the next level then I plan on improve the website to the next level, the multi-language support is still experimental

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+You are free to use this code for educational purposes but not for commercial use or the creation of derivative works that compete with the original website.
+Please don't use any of the assets that related to the branding or the naming.
+The license can be changed

 ## Credits
 * Thanks to [Kobweb](https://kobweb.varabyte.com/) to make the core UI elements from Compose Multiplatform like Row, Column, Box, Modifier as well as some other features